mobluse/mobluse_forth.sb2/README.md

 Please report bugs and test-code in the comments!

-## Notes
+## Notes and Credits
 It's called #MOBLuSE_FORTH.

 FORTH: https://en.wikipedia.org/wiki/Forth_(programming_language)

 The goal is to be compatible with the book "Starting FORTH" by Leo Brodie: https://www.forth.com/starting-forth/ .
-I have now tested it with chapter 1-2, 3 (except disk) & 4-11 (except strings and formatted number printing).
+I have now tested it with chapter 1-2, 3 (except disk) \& 4-11 (except strings and formatted number printing).

 Jupiter Ace was a computer with FORTH built-in:
 https://en.wikipedia.org/wiki/Jupiter_Ace .
 This program should have a Jupiter Ace compatibility mode.
 Also for ZX-FORTH for ZX81: http://zx81.ordi5.free.fr/k7/k7.htm .
 Also for ANS FORTH: http://lars.nocrew.org/dpans/dpans.htm .